-The Dane County Historical Society is a private non-profit, tax-exempt organization.
-In January 1961, DCHS affiliated with the State Historical Society.
+The Dane County Historical Society is a private non-profit, 501(c)3 tax-exempt organization.
+In January 1961, DCHS affiliated with the Wisconsin Historical Society.
 Our charter meeting was held on February 13, 1961, at the Dane County Fairgrounds.
-In our first year, 143 people were awarded “Charter Memberships”.
+In our first year, 143 people were awarded “Charter Memberships.”

-The mission of the Society is to preserve and promote Dane County’s history.
+The Society’s mission is to preserve and promote Dane County’s history.
 We do this in several ways:

-- Otto Schroeder Archives and Records Center: By collecting written, both published and unpublished, materials, and other primary and secondary source materials and housing them in the Otto Schroeder Archives and Records Center.
+- Otto Schroeder Archives and Records Center: Collecting published and unpublished materials and other primary and secondary source materials and housing them in the Otto Schroeder Archives and Records Center.
 Our facility is located on the lower level of the Lussier Family Heritage Center in Lunney Lake Farm Park at 3101 Lake Farm Road.

-Below is an introductory video with Rick Bernstein, DCHS’s office manager.
+Below is an introductory video with Rick Bernstein, DCHS’s Administrator.
 Before joining DCHS, Rick retired from the Wisconsin Historical Society.
-He worked there for almost thirty years and brings that experience to bear.
+He worked there for almost thirty years and brought that experience to bear.
 During the Covid Pandemic, the archives and records center is available upon appointment.
-Simply call us at 608 224-3605.
-Better yet for a faster response email us at firstname.lastname@example.org to set up your appointment.
+Call us at 608 224-3605.
+Better yet, for a faster response, please email us at firstname.lastname@example.org to set up an appointment.